Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

 Due to the potential loss of crucial information concerning objects or the surrounding environment during the processing of radar point clouds after CFAR detection, several researchers have put forward a fusion scheme that involves the fusion of radar tensors with camera images.
-FusionNet~\cite{lim2019radar} converts both radar RA tensors and camera images into Cartesian coordinates, followed by projecting camera images onto the radar plane using a homography transformation.
-Upon passing through the independent feature extractor branches, features of the two modalities are passed through the additional fusion layers to form a unified feature map.
-RODNet \cite{wang2021rodnet, wang2021rethinking} is a radar object detection network using a camera-radar fusion strategy to cross-supervised 3D localization of detected objects during the training stage.
-It takes sequences of RA tensors as input and uses a neural network-based approach to extract the Doppler information.
-Specifically, to handle multi-chirp merging information and dynamic object motion, RODNet introduces two customized modules, namely M-Net and Temporal Deformable Convolution (TDC).
+We categorize these tensor-based networks into cross-supervised-based methods and projection-based methods.